shdown/luastatus/barlibs/stdout/README.rst

   specified file descriptor will be read from.
 It is invalid to pass both options;
   in this case, this barlib will fail to initialize.

-  This barilib will then read lines from the specified source.
+  This barlib will then read lines from the specified source.
 Each line will be treated as an event.

   This barlib doesn't try to interpret the content of the line; instead, the event